stacy125/scribble/readme.md

 Your Scribble app will need the following templates:

-1. List template
-  * Create an list template where a user can see all posts
-  * Each post should link to its respective detail page
+1. List template: Create an list template where a user can see all posts.
+Each post should link to its respective detail page.
-2. Detail template
-  * Create a detail template where a user can see each individual post.
-  * The show page should also list all of the post's comments.
+2. Detail template: Create a detail template where a user can see each individual post.
+The show page should also list all of the post's comments.
-3. Forms for creating Posts and Comments
-  * Allow the user to create new posts and comments
+3. Forms for creating Posts and Comments: Allow the user to create new posts and comments.
-4. Updating and Editing
-  * Allow the user to edit existing posts and comments
+4. Updating and Editing: Allow the user to edit existing posts and comments.
-5. Deletion
-  * Allow the user to delete existing posts and comments
-  * You can add this form or link in the detail view for posts
+5. Deletion: Allow the user to delete existing posts and comments.
+You can add this form or link in the detail view for posts.

 ## Plagiarism